Criticism of Fidesz: Attacks on government critics by pro-government media

-Pro-government media has been known to attack and deride opposition politicians and other critics, including a high school student that used obscene language to criticize and lampoon the government and Fidesz politicians during a protest.
+Pro-government media has been known to attack and deride opposition politicians and other critics, including a high school student who used obscene language to criticize and lampoon the government and Fidesz politicians during a protest.

 Surveilling journalists

 According to the findings (released in July 2021) of a collaborative journalistic investigation, multiple journalists as well as businesspeople with media holdings (and possibly others) appear to have been spied on by the Hungarian government with Pegasus spyware.

-Hungarian diplomats posted in European countries regularly gather information about foreign travel of Hungarian journalists (including from government officials of host countries) and relay the gathered information to the Hungarian government via diplomatic cables.
+Hungarian diplomats posted in European countries regularly gather information about the foreign travel of Hungarian journalists (including from government officials of host countries) and relay the gathered information to the Hungarian government via diplomatic cables.
 Some embassies have also compiled information about links of Hungarian journalists with media organisations in the diplomats' host countries.
 A senior Foreign Ministry official justified the monitoring by asserting the government is merely tracking left-wing journalists who had been attending courses held by Soros funded organisations abroad.